MetaMask/metamask-improvement-proposals/MIPs/mip-3.md

 The `wallet_swapAsset` method might be new to some users, providing educational resources can help them understand how it works and how to use it.
 If the `wallet_swapAsset` method encounters an error, the wallet/dapp should provide a clear and understandable error message to the user.
 This helps users understand what went wrong and how to fix it.

-On MetaMask Mobile, if the user have on the wallet an selected account but on the dapp in app browser another, when using swaps feature, MetaMask Mobile will check if the accounts are different and switch to the account selected on the dapp if they are.
+While using MetaMask Mobile with this method, the mobile app will first check if selected account is different between the wallet and the dApp.
+If it is different, the mobile app will switch to the matching account before continuing with the swap.

 ```markdown
 if (